mneuronico/multi-agent-system-library/README.md

 -   **`on_update`**: Similar to on_complete but runs everytime a component is finished running, useful for automations.
 -   **`on_complete_params`**: Dictionary containing values that can be accessed inside on_complete.
 -   **`on_update_params`**: Dictionary containing values that can be accessed inside on_update.
+-   **`return_token_count`**: Boolean that determines whether the output of agents in this run should include metadata about input and output token count.
+Useful when debugging and calculating token usage for a system.

 ### Running the System in Non-Blocking Mode